raestrada/storycraftr/docs/getting_started.md

 ## Step 7: Chat with Your Assistant

 StoryCraftr now includes a command to chat directly with your AI assistant.
-This allows you to ask questions, brainstorm ideas, or request improvements to your book's content in an interactive session, all from the comfort of your terminal.
+This allows you to ask questions, brainstorm ideas, or request improvements to your book's content in an interactive session, all from the comfort of your terminal. **Even better, the chat has StoryCraftr's documentation embedded**, so you can ask for help with commands and parameters without leaving the chat!

 ### How to Start a Chat